Age Calculator guide

 • The main answer shows completed years, months, and days.

-• Total days is useful when you need a continuous day count.
+• Total days is useful when you need one continuous day count instead of calendar age.

 Common mistakes to avoid